kendarorg/HttpAnsweringMachine/docs/basic.md

 #### Local DNS Server

-First you need to enable the local dns on external.properties file.
+First you need to enable the local dns on external.json file.
 Remind that this approach probably wont work if you are running a VPN client!
 It does not work (for me) with OpenVPN client and GlobalProtect.